-Applicants for Medicine are required to be 18 by the start of the second term of their first year.
+Applicants for Medicine are required to be 18 by 1st November of their first year.

 Please note that the Cambridge Colleges will only, as a matter of principle, consider applications from students enrolled in a degree course at other UK universities in very exceptional circumstances.